Keep the Trail Access info current...

-Great North walk – Lane Cove National Park is a 20km, grade 3 One Way hike located in the Lane Cove National Park, NSW.
+Great North walk – Lane Cove National Park is a 20km, grade 3 one way hike, located in the Lane Cove National Park, New South Wales.
 The hike should take approximately 7hrs to complete.

 Great North walk is a mammoth multi-day hike and at 250km, it’s not for the faint-hearted.
 Created in 1988 to celebrate Australia’s bicentenary, the walk links Sydney with the Hunter Valley and Newcastle.
 It is a one-stop-shop for some of the best scenery New South Wales has to offer.

 It takes about 16 days to walk the entire Great North walk and this section of the track passes through Lane Cove National Park from East Ryde to Thornleigh.
 You can extend your walk by starting from the Obelisk in Macquarie Place near Sydney Cove or continue on north by joining Great North walk – Berowra Valley National Park.

 There are lots of scenic spots to stop for a picnic or break along the way and you’ll be blown away by the sheer beauty of the landscape.
 Around each corner you’ll see dramatic drops into the river valley below, rugged sandstone, dense mangrove swamps and plateaus with magnificent lookouts.
 You’ll most likely catch a glimpse or two of some of our native wildlife.
 Walk quietly to increase your chances.

 Lane Cove National Park in the Sydney and surrounds region

 Lane Cove National Park is open 9am to 7pm during daylight savings (until 6pm at other times).
 The park may have to close at times due to poor weather or fire danger.